Wallington Public Schools

 The Wallington Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Wallington, in Bergen County, in the U.S. state of New Jersey.

-As of the 2024–2025 school year, the district, comprising three schools, had an enrollment of 1,190 students and 91.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
+As of the 2024–25 school year, the district, comprised of three schools, had an enrollment of 1,232 students and 88.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.9:1.